2018 NFL Season Preview

 If you are looking to bet on the NFL, take a look to our NFL predictions!

-For sure these are very poor news for their quarterback, Dak Prescott, as they both were very effective players in a squad like Cowboys were.
-However, Prescott alone had a step backward in the previous season.
-His completion percentage dropped from 67.8 to 62.9 and YPA from 8.0 to 6.9.
+These are poor news for their quarterback, Dak Prescott, as they both were effective players in a squad like Cowboys.
+However, Prescott had a step backwards in the previous season.

-Players around him aren't much better for the new season.
-That's the reason why the Cowboys need to rely on recently signed Allen Hurns, but also third-round rookie receiver Michael Gallup.
-At least, strong rushing attack with Ezekiel Elliott seems like a quality option for them.
+Players around him aren't better for the new season.
+That's the reason why the Cowboys need to rely on recently signed Allen Hurns, but also to third-round rookie receiver Michael Gallup.
+At least, Ezekiel Elliott seems like a quality option for them.

-Safety pair doesn't seem to be very good either, although Xavier Woods didn't look that poor at times being one of the more notable rookies last season.
-Jeff Heath, however, has been quite inconsistent during a single game.
+Safety pair doesn't seem to be good either, although Xavier Woods didn't look that poor at times being one of the more notable rookies last season.
+Jeff Heath, however, has been quite inconsistent.

 New York Giants

-Together with Odell Beckham Junior, this duo can be really difficult to defend - even for the best defensive lineups.
+Together with Odell Beckham Junior, this duo can be difficult to defend - even for the best defensive lineups.
 Especially when we add Sterling Shepard and Evan Engram to these two.
-Shepard looked really great in the absence of Beckham Jr last season and should only improve further.

-With such great players around him, it shouldn't be that difficult for quarterback Manning to improve his numbers in the new season.
+With such great players around him, quarterback Manning should improve his numbers in the new season.
 Their blocking unit should be better now, as Nate Solder was signed as a free agent.
 Meanwhile, Will Hernandez came on a 62$ million contract for four years.

 Positive news at least, the position of safety play is by far the best spot of Giants with Landon Collins being one of the best players at his position in whole NFL.

-Finally, it could be that the loss of Patrick Robinson remains the biggest one.
-After his brilliant performances in the previous season, it's obvious that the Eagles doesn't have a decent substitution for a player of his level.
+The loss of Patrick Robinson remains the biggest one.
+The Eagles don't have a decent substitution for a player of his level.
 Sidney Jones seems to be like an option to be used there for the start.

-Ronald Darby should finally have a chance to start the season from Week 1.
-The Eagles have no worries as for the safeties options, as Rodney McLeod and Malcolm Jenkins both have performed on a great level last season.
+The Eagles have no worries for the safeties options, as Rodney McLeod and Malcolm Jenkins both have performed on a great level last season.

-Paul Richardson was added as a free agent, but this doesn't seem like the best possible solution for the Redskins.
-He is a deep threat and Smith doesn't seem to be throwing downfield that often.
+Paul Richardson was added as a free agent, but this doesn't seem like the best solution for the Redskins.
 It would be of great benefit in case Jordan Reed remains healthy for the most of the season after playing just six games last season.

 Pernell McPhee was signed as a free agent and should be playing next to Preston Smith.
 Josh Norman should prove that he is one of the top cornerbacks in the NFL this season after dealing with injuries in the previous one.
 They have a decent pair of safeties to go along with Norman and the rest of the cornerbacks, while the return of Mason Foster should also be a positive sign for the Redskins.

-Even though the side as a whole didn't look perfect in the previous season, it should be said that they did look quite competitive in the defense.
-No team overscored the Bears that easily, while most of their losses came with a single digits number.
+Even though the team didn't look perfect in the previous season, they were competitive in the defence.
+No team overscored the Bears, while most of their losses came with a single digits number.
 Plus they have signed Georgia linebacker Roquan Smith as eight overall for the new season.
-He should be a major addition to their team with Danny Trevathan being the other starter.

-Linebacking corps was terrible.
-At least Jarrad Davis who was the first-round rookie last season now has experience and should improve at least a bit.
-He should also be playing next to better guys, as the Lions signed Devon Kennard as a free agent.
-The Lions tried to repair the secondary also but lost their biggest transfer market targets in the end.
-Now, Jalen Tabor who was a second-round pick of 2017 draft could challenge for the starting position.
+Linebacking corps was terrible too.
+At least Jarrad Davis now has experience and should improve a bit.
+He will play next to better guys, as the Lions signed Devon Kennard as a free agent.
+Jalen Tabor who was a second-round pick of 2017 draft could challenge for the starting position.

-The big problem last year was the fact that aside from Ezekiel Ansah nobody was anywhere close to reliable in sacking.
-Kerry Hyder is back now after losing a complete previous season due to injury and might be a bit of a boost.
-As well as Anthony Zettel in his third season.
-A dynamic interior disruptor was needed.
+Kerry Hyder is back now after losing a complete season due to injury.
 However, the Lions failed to sign any aside from fourth-round rookie Da'shawn Hand.